wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/build-dataverse-table-structure/includes/2-create-dataverse-tables.md

 The following sections describe the tables that you will create in this module.

+>[!NOTE]
+> If you haven't completed the previous modules within this learning path, download the [packaging files](https://github.com/MicrosoftDocs/mslearn-developer-tools-power-platform/tree/master/power-apps/create-dataverse-table).
+These files contain the completed work on the Accident Tracking app thus far.

 ### EmployeeTable

 You will use the **EmployeeTable** to track details about employees of your company.
 For simplicity in this scenario, you will create only the following fields or attributes to track the employees.